 Sharon and I started the company back in June 2024 to serve local communities around East Renfrewshire.
 We initially started out providing a home visit service but zooming on one year later, we have opened our clinic in Gateside, Barrhead in Glasgow.

 We believe that we have exceptional clinical standards echoed by 25 years experience within the scope of Podiatry, providing services such as conservative management of ingrowing toe nails as well as minor surgery to permanently remove those painful ingrowing nails when its required.
-We also address and treat MSK foot issues and specialise in custom made insoles/ orthotics, teaming up with BIOLAB Precision Orthotics.
-On top of these services, we also provide routine foot care maintenance to manage regular nail cutting, callous and corn removal, fungal nails and verucca.
+We address and treat MSK foot issues and specialise in custom made insoles/ orthotics, teaming up with BIOLAB Precision Orthotics.
+We have just introduced a new revolutionary treatment for painful corns using Curacorn ® - an innovative technique injecting Hyaluronic Acid gell filler under painful callous and corns.

 At 1st Foot Podiatry, our mission is to provide exceptional podiatric care and its our aim to improve the foot health and enhance the quality of life for our patients through personalised treatment plans.